wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 1. Do not use in this case:

-    * The **Application** filter, but be aware that you can use it to set trigger only to react to the requests targeting domains of selected applications.
+    * The **Application** filter, but be aware that you can use it to set trigger only to react to the requests targeting domains or specific endpoints of selected applications.
     * The **IP** filter, but be aware that you can use it to set triggers only to react to specific IPs originating requests.

 1. Select the **Denylist IP address** - `Block for 4 hour` trigger reaction.
 Wallarm will put origin IP to the [denylist](../../user-guides/ip-lists/overview.md) after the threshold is exceeded and block all further requests from it.